netesis/Scripts/README.md

 # Scripts
-List of script for automate booring stuff
+Collection of scripts to automate boring tasks